Tryon Road Uniting Church: Description

 The complex consists of the Church (orientated on a north-west to south-east axis) and two adjoining halls with ancillary rooms at its south-east end.
 The complex sits on a corner site bounded on the northern side by Tryon Road, the eastern by Nelson Road and the southern by Tryon Lane.
 On the north-east side towards Nelson Road is a large Hill's fig tree (Ficus microcarpa var.Hillii) and crazy-paved sandstone driveway half loop.

 The complex was designed and built as a whole in 1914, with the exception of a 1935 transept on the north-east (detailed to match the church), and a small modern extension containing toilets which sits at the western end of the smaller hall.

-The building is Federation Gothic in style with Arts and Craft and Art Nouveau influences.
+The building is Federation Gothic Revival in style with Arts and Craft and Art Nouveau influences.
 The building is constructed of red tuck-pointed brickwork with sandstone dressings to all openings, the whole sitting on a rusticated sandstone base.
 Contrasting blue bricks are used in the arched heads over windows and on the double curved tops of the buttresses.
 Moulded bricks are also used for string-courses and as decorative elements.
 The detailing throughout is well considered and of very high quality.
 The roof, which is generally gabled in form, is of grey slate with terra cotta ridge and hip cappings.

 The main entrance to the church off Tryon Road includes a covered way from the street to a flight of marble steps leading up to the front door, over which rises a squat tower.
 The tower roof is bell-caste in form, clad in copper sheet with curved decorative pressed metal panels to the eaves fascias.
 Gargoyles shed water from the four corners of the roof.
 The porch is tiled with small mosaic tiles (c.
 1930s).
 A stair leads up into the bell ringers chamber.
 The tower contains a single bell and a carillion of 8 tubular bells in an open chamber under the tower roof.
 The windows to the tower include Art Nouveau leadlight.

 The timber floor of the church slopes down from the entry to the chancel area.
 The walls are of face brick with a plaster dado panel, topped by a timber dado rail at sill height.
 The ceiling features decorative fibrous plaster panels with moulded battening.
 Tie rods extend across the width of the church at regular intervals.
 The windows within the church are generally of high quality stained glass, set in quoined sandstone surrounds.
 The chancel is raised on a stepped platform.